hathibelagal-dev/instantpolyglot/docs/eng/Romance_languages.md

 1. Loss of case system (except in Romanian)
    - Increased reliance on word order and prepositions to indicate grammatical relationships
    Example:
-   Latin: "Marcus Juliae librum dat" (Marcus gives Julia a book)
+   Latin: “Marcus Juliae librum dat” (Marcus gives Julia a book)
-   Italian: "Marco dà un libro a Giulia"
+   Italian: “Marco dà un libro a Giulia”
-   Spanish: "Marco da un libro a Julia"
+   Spanish: “Marco da un libro a Julia”
-   French: "Marc donne un livre à Julie"
+   French: “Marc donne un livre à Julie”

 2. Development of articles
    - Latin had no articles; Romance languages developed both definite and indefinite articles
    Example:
-   Latin: "homo" (man/the man)
+   Latin: “homo” (man/the man)
-   Italian: "un uomo" (a man), "l'uomo" (the man)
+   Italian: “un uomo” (a man), “l'uomo” (the man)
-   Spanish: "un hombre" (a man), "el hombre" (the man)
+   Spanish: “un hombre” (a man), “el hombre” (the man)
-   French: "un homme" (a man), "l'homme" (the man)
+   French: “un homme” (a man), “l'homme” (the man)

 3. Analytic passive constructions
    - Latin synthetic passive (e.g., 'amatur' - he is loved) replaced by analytic forms
    Example:
-   Latin: "amatur" (he is loved)
+   Latin: “amatur” (he is loved)
-   Italian: "è amato"
+   Italian: “è amato”
-   Spanish: "es amado"
+   Spanish: “es amado”
-   French: "est aimé"
+   French: “est aimé”

 4. Periphrastic future and conditional tenses
    - Classical Latin synthetic future replaced by analytic forms derived from infinitive + 'have' Example (future of 'to sing'):
-   Latin: "cantabo" (I will sing)
+   Latin: “cantabo” (I will sing)
-   Italian: "canterò" (from cantare + ho)
+   Italian: “canterò” (from cantare + ho)
-   Spanish: "cantaré" (from cantar + he)
+   Spanish: “cantaré” (from cantar + he)
-   French: "chanterai" (from chanter + ai)
+   French: “chanterai” (from chanter + ai)

 5. Development of clitic pronoun systems
    - Pronouns in many Romance languages can attach to verbs as clitics
    Example:
-   Italian: "Dammelo" (Give it to me)
+   Italian: “Dammelo” (Give it to me)
-   Spanish: "Dámelo" (Give it to me)
+   Spanish: “Dámelo” (Give it to me)
-   French: "Donne-le-moi" (Give it to me)
+   French: “Donne-le-moi” (Give it to me)

 6. Use of subjunctive mood
    - While Latin used the subjunctive extensively, its use in Romance languages varies Example (I want you to come):
-   Italian: "Voglio che tu venga"
+   Italian: “Voglio che tu venga”
-   Spanish: "Quiero que vengas"
+   Spanish: “Quiero que vengas”
-   French: "Je veux que tu viennes"
+   French: “Je veux que tu viennes”

 7. Question formation
    - Inversion or use of interrogative particles
    Example:
-   French: "Parlez-vous français?" or "Est-ce que vous parlez français?"
+   French: “Parlez-vous français?” or “Est-ce que vous parlez français?”
-   Spanish: "¿Hablas español?"
+   Spanish: “¿Hablas español?”
-   Italian: "Parli italiano?"
+   Italian: “Parli italiano?”

 ## Dialectal Variation